Laurence Bédard Slays In A Figure-Hugging Blue Mini Dress

 In her latest Instagram update, French-Canadian model Laurence Bédard shared a seductive snap with her 2.8 million Instagram followers that showed off her tempting curves and gorgeous ink.
 Laurence didn’t include a geotag on the post, but the snap appeared to have been taken indoors, in what was likely her own home.
-Several large windows were visible in the background, filing the space with natural light, and two shelves filled with books could also be spotted.
+Several large windows were visible in the background, filling the space with natural light, and two shelves filled with books could also be spotted.

 Laurence rocked a deep blue mini dress from the brand Pretty Little Thing.
 She made sure to tag the brand in the picture itself as well as in the caption of the post.
 The dress appeared to have been crafted from a velvet material, as the fabric had some texture to it as it stretched over her curves.
-The top featured simple spaghetti straps that stretched over her shoulders, and a neckline that appeared to dip low enough to reveal a tantalizing amount of cleavage.
+The top featured simple spaghetti straps that stretched over her shoulders and a neckline that appeared to dip low enough to reveal a tantalizing amount of cleavage.
 Laurence posed with her body angled to the side and one arm in front of her chest, so the front of the dress wasn’t fully visible.

 The look also showed off a bit more skin in the back, as it featured a tie detail that left her lower back exposed.
 The bottom portion of the dress clung to every inch of her curves before ending part of the way down her thighs.
 The length of the dress meant that Laurence’s incredible legs were on display in the look, although the photo was cropped so that only a tempting peek was visible.